Sketchley's Translations Main Index

 Review by: Aaron Sketchley

-Reviewed on: 2022.08.02
+Reviewed on: 2022.08.02 (revised: 2023.07.24)

-Dunkirk is a thought provoking film.
-This is partially because the story is told from three perspectives with different time dilation—land (one week), sea (one day), and air (one hour).
-The other challenging aspect is that Dir.
-Nolan is interested in depicting how individual actions, whether self-serving or selfish, add together into the success or failure of the entire evacuation.
-While it is hardly gruesome, it is an incredibly tense film from start to finish.
-The strongest lasting impression is the sheer desperation of the men to not only survive, but get off the beach as soon as possible.
+The other challenging aspect of the film is that Dir.
+Nolan is interested in depicting how individual actions—whether self-serving or selfless—add up to the overall success or failure of the entire evacuation.
+Nolan doesn't bother with providing the backstories and future plans of the characters, and in a certain sense each character is a composite of the actions and behaviour of several people.
+In many ways, that makes the film more powerful as the soldiers are more relatable as their actions and choices are made from desperation and an overwhelming desire for survival.
+While the film is hardly gruesome, it is incredibly tense from start to finish.
+The film's strongest lasting impression is the sheer desperation of the men to not just survive, but to get off the beach as soon as possible!

 ▲ Top ▶ Movie Reviews Index